14 DAYS IRAN TOUR

 |Day 1||Tehran||After arriving in Tehran from Imam Khomeini International Airport (IKA) our professional tour guide will meet and greet you when you will be transferred to the hotel for rest according to your time flight.|

 You are going to visit Saadabad Palace which is date back to Pahlavi dynasty and was built in the 19th century, inside the palace there are 15 museums but two of them are very important (Green Palace which is for the Reza Shah the first king of Pahlavi and the White Palace which is for his son)

-Green Palace: It is the first palace built in the complex during Pahlavi dynasty by Reza Shah’s order.
+Green Palace: It is the first palace built in the complex during the Pahlavi dynasty by Reza Shah’s order.
 The building is called the green palace because of the color of its facade.
 The palace is a very nice museum of Persian arts like mirror marquetry, carpets, and illumination and plasterwork.
 It was served as Mohammad Reza’s private palace where some private meetings were held before the Islamic Revolution.

 White Palace: In two stories, different small and large rooms were served as residence and office of Reza Shah Pahlavi and his son.
 Rooms were used as the sitting room, waiting room, reception hall, dining hall, and bedroom.
-There are some works of art like figurines and chinaware are kept in showcases.
+There are some works of art like figurines and chinaware that are kept in showcases.
 Furniture, chandeliers, and paintings are European made.

 Then you can have your lunch in the mountain area called Darband near the Palace.